UAE, regional students confident about competing in global jobs market, study finds

 Universities must be agile

 The ongoing COVID-19 pandemic has caused parents and students to question the value of traditional education, according to a separate global study.
-With this in mind, KPMG, Dubai International Academic City and The Talent Enterprise recommend establishing a professional development link between employers and students with agile learning methodologies to seek new ways to attract and retain talent.
+With this in mind, KPMG, Dubai International Academic City and Mercer Talent Enterprise recommend establishing a professional development link between employers and students with agile learning methodologies to seek new ways to attract and retain talent.

-Following the launch of the key findings, Dubai International Academic City, KPMG and The Talent Enterprise will jointly-host a series of workshops to explore the research in greater detail.
+Following the launch of the key findings, Dubai International Academic City, KPMG and Mercer Talent Enterprise will jointly-host a series of workshops to explore the research in greater detail.
 These will feature leading public and private sector experts to delve into the issues that matter most to the youth of today.

 About Dubai International Academic City